kurtbruns/svg-tutorial/content/_index.md

 # - Scripting
 ---

 This article is an *interactive* tutorial for authoring SVG documents.
 It introduces the basic syntax, structure and elements of the SVG specification.
-The tutorial uses the [Vector.js](https://vectorjs.org/) library to make the SVG documents on this page interactive.
+The tutorial uses the [Vector.js](https://vectorjs.org/) library to make the SVGs on this page interactive.

 ## Introduction

-SVG is acronym that stands for scalable vector graphics and is an XML based language for creating vector graphics both as stand-alone and embedded documents.
-SVG is a popular choice among developers and artists for creating vector based images such as logos, patterns and masking effects.
+SVG is an acronym for "scalable vector graphics".
+The SVG file type and specification is an XML based language for creating vector graphics both as stand-alone and embedded documents.
+SVG is a popular choice among developers and artists for creating vector based images such as logos, patterns and masking effects, because the file size is small and the resulting image is crisp.

 Elements within an SVG document are defined using XML syntax and make up a tree-like structure called the SVG Document Object Model or SVGDOM for short.
-For example, the SVG document below draws three circles equally spaced apart.
+For example, the SVG below draws three circles equally spaced apart.
 The `svg` tag is the root of the document and defines a drawing area with a width of `200` and a height of `100`.
-Each circle is described by a circle element which defines its center position and radius.
+Each circle is described by the tag `circl` which has properties that define the center and radius of the circle.

 {{< highlight svg >}}
 <svg width="200" height="100">